 Join us this coming Saturday, March 16, at Kenmore Middle School in Arlington, VA for the 10th Annual Move Me Festival.
 The event is FREE and runs from 1 – 4 pm.
 See dancers from Utpalasia and India School perform Bollywood hits and classical Kathak dance.
-Bring the family and participate in our afternoon workshop to learn folk steps and Bollywood.
-Enjoy the Bowen McCauley Dance Company and a host of other local dance groups and artists.
-Get up, get out, get moving!
-Hope to see you there!
+Bring the family and participate in our afternoon workshop… Continue reading 2019 Move Me Festival Is On!

 Tasherit Sturm Dahal will be performing for the Network of South Asian Professionals in DC at Bloombars this Thursday, February 28, 2013, at 8 P.M.
 She will demonstrate Nepali folk dance and offer an interactive mini-workshop for all attendees.
 Further details may be found at NetSAP.